mziech/nextcloud-majordomo/README.md

 ```

 ## Install

-Place this app in `nextcloud/apps/majordomo`
+Place this app in `nextcloud/apps/majordomo`, enable it and limit access to a trusted group.